Jaitugi

-Jaitugi (r. c.
-1191-1200), also known as Jaitrapala, was a ruler of the Seuna (Yadava) dynasty of Deccan region in India.
+Jaitugi (1165–1200), also known as Jaitrapala, was a ruler of the Seuna (Yadava) dynasty from 1191 to 1200.

 Early life

 Jaitugi was the son of his predecessor Bhillama V, who overthrew the Chalukya suzerainty to become independent.
 The last extant record from Bhillama's reign is dated August 1191, while the earliest extant record from Jaitugi's reign is dated December 1192.
 The Bijapur inscription, dated 25 December 1196, states that it was issued during the sixth year of Jaitugi's reign.
-These evidences suggest that Jaitugi ascended the throne in late 1191.
+This evidence suggest that Jaitugi ascended the throne in late 1191.

 Military career

 Victory over the Kakatiyas

 During the reign of his father Bhillama, Jaitugi participated in his father's wars against the Hoysala king Ballala II, resisting the enemy's attempts to capture Kalyani and Devagiri.
 Bhillama ultimately suffered a defeat against the Hoysalas.
 Taking advantage of weakened Yadava power, the Kakatiyas had invaded the eastern part of the Yadava kingdom.
 All three dynasties - the Yadavas, the Hoysalas and the Kakatiyas - were former feudatories of the Chalukyas of Kalyani.
 The Yadavas considered themselves as true successors of the Chalukyas, and therefore, expected the Kakatiyas to recognize their suzerainty.

 Once the Yadava-Hoysala conflict subsided, and the Yadava power stabilized, Jaitugi launched a successful campaign against the Kakatiyas around 1194.
 The Yadava court poet Hemadri describes this victory as follows:

 Jaitugi is known to have defeated the Kakatiya king Mahadeva, who reached as far as the Yadava capital Devagiri, as attested by the Garavapada inscription.
-According to one theory, the above verse refers to the defeat and death of Mahadeva's predecessor and brother Rudra, around 1195 CE.
+According to one theory, the above verse refers to the defeat and death of Mahadeva's predecessor and brother Rudra, around 1195.
 Hemadri's prashasti (eulogy) actually names the slain Kakatiya king as "Raudra" (not "Rudra").
 The Sanskrit word-formation "Raudra" can be translated as "[son] of Rudra", but Rudra is not known to have a son.
 According to historian A. S. Altekar, "Raudra" is a clerical mistake for "Rudra", possibly made by a scribe who was "anxious to differentiate between the two consecutive words in the expression rudrasya rudrakriteh".
 Altekar therefore concludes that such a word-formation does not refer to a brother.
 Besides, Rudra's death in the war can explain the weakened Kakatiya power.
 Historian P.V.P.
 Sastry opposes this theory, arguing that no other evidence supports it, and that Hemadri probably mistook Mahadeva for Rudra's son.

 Ganapati, the son of Rudra's successor Mahadeva, was taken prisoner by the Yadavas in a battle.
 Some years later (possibly in 1198), Mahadeva was also killed in a battle against the Yadavas.
 Jaitugi tried to bring the Kakatiya territories under his direct rule, but failed to do so.
 Therefore, around 1198, he decided to release Ganapati and let him rule the Kakatiya kingdom as a Yadava feudatory.
 Ganapati appears to have remained loyal to the Yadavas throughout his life.